OWASP/www-event-2023-Global-AppSec-DC/pages/exhibitor-details.md

 + Silver: 2 expo-only passes
 + Start-Up: 2 expo-only passes
 + Additional full conference and expo-only passes may be purchased [here](https://www.eventbrite.com/e/owasp-global-appsec-washington-dc-2023-tickets-519195877847).
 Unfortunately, we are unable to offer any additional discounts other than what is included in your exhibitor/sponsorship package.
++ Full conference pass holders will have access to breakfast, coffee breaks, lunch, expo hall, Networking Reception, conference activities, keynote sessions, and tracks.
++ Expo Only pass holders will have access to breakfast, coffee breaks, lunch, expo hall, Networking Reception, and conference activities.
+They will not have access to the keynote sessions or tracks.

 ### Preparing for the Conference